-SOCIAL ENTREPRENEURSHIP
+SOCIAL ENTREPRENEURSHIP (NOT OFFERED)

-Name(s) of course instructor(s): Olivia Kyriakidou, Helen Salavou none
+Name(s) of course instructor(s): Helen Salavou

 Objectives of the course

 Social entrepreneurship is an alternative way of enterprising.
 It deals with social and green problems, which cannot be solved by the governments or the private sector.
 The course cultivates a social entrepreneurial mindset and focuses on skills necessary for creating and managing sustainable social new ventures.